This is a web version of our Evictions and overcrowding factsheet (PDF, 158.72 KB).

 Have you received an eviction notice or a possession order?

-If your landlord wants you to leave their property, they usually serve you a notice.
+If your landlord wants you to leave, they usually have to give you a formal notice.

 Your landlord could also ask the court for a ‘possession order’.
-You will have 14 days to leave.
-If you do not move out, bailiffs could force you to leave.
+This usually gives you 14 days to leave the home.
+However, in rare cases, the court may allow more time.
+If you do not move out, the landlord must apply for bailiffs to carry out the eviction.

 Don’t want to move out?

-If you are safe, and you are still in the notice period, do not leave the property straight away.
+If it is safe for you to stay – and you are still in the notice period – then do not leave the property straight away.

-Depending on the reasons for your eviction, you could get help to stay in the property.
+Depending on your situation, you may be able to get help to stay in your property and/or challenge the eviction.

 What kind of help can we offer if you are being evicted?